Primitive Christianity Revived, Again

 Added by Irene Lape on 2nd mo.
 20, 2013 at 5:24am — No Comments

 Grounded.
 That’s the word I heard over and over at a recent Quaker Silent Retreat.
 During introductions before we entered into forty hours of silence, many of the twenty people in attendance said they had come with a hope of getting grounded.
-Many spoke of the annual retreat as a time to regain the Center that…Continue
+Many spoke of the annual retreat as a time to regain the Center that had been subsumed by work, causes, studies, care for…Continue

 Added by Iris Graville on 2nd mo.
 19, 2013 at 5:34pm — No Comments